Located 1,360 kilometres north of Brisbane, The Port of Townsville is a world-class gateway for trade and investment.

 The EMS is an important tool that assists the Port to monitor and continuously improve its environmental performance, and ensure compliance with legislative requirements.
 The EMS helps structure the integration of environmental management into POTL's daily operations, long term strategic planning as well as linkage to other management systems (e.g. the Quality and Safety Management Systems).

-The EMS is currently certified to International Organisation for Standardisation (ISO) 14001:2004, an internationally recognised externally audited Environmental Management System standard.
-At the time of writing, the Port is in the process of transitioning its EMS to the newly revised ISO standard (ISO 14001:2015).
+The EMS is currently certified to International Organisation for Standardisation (ISO) 14001:2015, an internationally recognised externally audited Environmental Management System standard.
 Further information about ISO 14001:2015 can be found on the ISO website.

 Key benefits of having an EMS are: